allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 source code or technical writing) that are nearly identical to the work of others, this will be taken as evidence of violating the Honor Code.

+### Plagiarism and Artificial Intelligence

+Plagiarism and AI-generatated code or text are not permitted in an assignment type unless the instructions supplied for the work explicitly state otherwise.
+Suspected plagiarized or unauthorized use of AI to generate the work turned in will be reported to the Honor Code Committee.

 ### Seeking Assistance

 Students who are struggling to understand the knowledge and skills developed in